jamespilcher/Society-Membership-Checker/README.md

 To use:
 - Obtain the CSV of your members via the society dashboard on the exeter guild, and rename it 'society.csv'

 ![SOCIETY PAGE](screenshots/society-page.png)
 - Obtain the csv of your FIXR Event attendees, and rename it 'event.csv'

 ![FIXR PAGE](screenshots/fixr-page.png)

-- Place both csvs in the same folder as this application
+- Place both CSVs in the same folder as this application

 How it works: